 The District continues to receive favorable construction bids.
 While prices appear to be rising since the depth of the economic downturn, we continue to receive multiple bids at competitive prices.
 This continuing benefit has enabled the District to deliver high quality educational facilities at a very cost effective price.
-Consistent with statewide declines in property values, the total assessed valuation of property within the District's jurisdiction declined by another 2% in 2012-13, which combined with the prior three years, resulted in a total decline of 13.3% for the period 2010-2013.
-In 2014, assessed valuation increased by 4%; however, if it does not continue to increase at the projected rate of 3.5%, the District may need to delay bond issuances or exceed the projected tax rate of \$9.09 for Measure M.
+Consistent with statewide declines in property values, the total assessed valuation of property within the District's jurisdiction declined by 13.3% for the period 2010-2013.
+In 2014, assessed valuation increased by 4% and increased by 6% in 2015.
+If assessed valuations continue to increase by at least the projected rate of 3.5%, the District should not need to delay bond issuances to stay within the projected tax rate of \$9.09 for Measure M.

-Due to the significant financial downturn, and in spite of literally billions of dollars needed for community college capital facilities projects, there has not been a State education bond measure since 2006.
-Los Rios has been authorized to receive State funding for five Measure A projects:
+Due to the significant financial downturn, and in spite of the literally billions of dollars needed for community college capital facilities projects, there has not been a State education bond measure since 2006.
+Los Rios has submitted final proposals for the following projects to the California Community Colleges Chancellor's Office for funding from the next State-wide facilities bond measure.